Junior Leadership Team

 The Junior Leaders are chosen through a recruitment process; application and interview.
 The JLT meet every half term with the Assistant Head Teacher and Link Governor to hear back from the school council and to agree future actions.
-They are the strategic team that direct and steer the work of the school councils.
+They are the strategic team that direct and steer the work of the school council.

 Examples of work the School Council and JLT have been involved with:

 - Deciding the colours of the new school logo